Practicing Faith Within Your Financial Habits

 Donovan Brooks, CFP®, CKA®

 Donovan Brooks is founder and financial planner of Prospurpose Wealth which is an independent, fee-only financial planning firm that serves clients nationwide.
-Donovan provides financial planning and investment management services to Millennial Christians that desire to become better stewards with their money by aligning their personal finances with their faith.
+Donovan provides financial planning and wealth management services to high earning Christians that desire to become better stewards with their money by aligning their personal finances with their faith.
 You can find his faith-driven content over at donovanbrooks.com.

 Previous